-To get the best value, try booking a flight in the evening when visiting Chhatrapati Shivaji Intl.
+To get the best value, try booking a flight at noon when visiting Chhatrapati Shivaji Intl.
 Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Mumbai Airport, or Chhatrapati Shivaji International (BOM), is located approximately 17 miles (28 km) north of Central Mumbai.
 It is the city’s main airport and South Asia’s second-busiest airport, serving around 29 million passengers in 2010-2011.

 Spread over two suburban areas, namely Santa Cruz and Sahar, Chhatrapati Shivaji International consists of two main terminals and an additional five sub-terminals.
 Terminal 1, which is reserved for domestic flights, is located on the Santa Cruz side, while Terminal 2 handles international flights and is situated on the Sahar side.
 Both terminals are separated on the landslide – thus requiring a 15-20 minute transfer between them – but they share the same airside facilities.